• Skip to main content

 Long-term success likely depends on your tooth’s initial conditions.

-The findings above suggest that when determining the prudence of saving a tooth (via performing root canal treatment and then rebuilding it with a post and core and crown), that what technically is possible (dental “heroics”) may not equate with making the best choice.
+The findings above suggest that when determining the prudence of saving an existing tooth (via performing root canal treatment and then rebuilding it with a post and core and crown) versus what technically is possible (dental “heroics”) may not equate with making the best choice.

 By definition, posts are only placed in teeth where so much structure is missing that a core cannot otherwise be adequately anchored.
-And if your tooth’s status is an extreme example of this condition (ask your dentist for their opinion), choosing another route instead (such as dental implant placement, we compare these treatment approaches here Pros / Cons) may make the wiser choice.
+And if your tooth’s status is an extreme example of this condition (ask your dentist for their opinion), choosing another route instead (such as dental implant placement, we compare these treatment approaches here Pros / Cons) may make the wiser choice than trying to salvage your existing tooth.

 ▲ Section references – Raedel